FraterCCCLXIII/panentheon/docs/lineage.md

 #### **G. W. F. Hegel (1770-1831)**
 A German idealist philosopher, Hegel’s philosophy of history and dialectics sees Spirit (Geist) unfolding through historical processes, eventually achieving self-awareness.
 His work strongly influenced later developmental thinkers, emphasizing that reality evolves through dialectical processes, uniting opposites in a higher synthesis.

+#### **Samuel Taylor Coleridge (1772-1834)**
+Integrated Neoplatonism into his work, focusing on imagination, transcendence, and the relationship between nature and the divine.

 #### **Friedrich Schelling (1775-1854)**
 A contemporary of Hegel, Schelling emphasized the dynamic, living nature of reality, with nature and spirit as intertwined in an ongoing process of self-revelation.
 He laid the foundation for later spiritual evolutionary thought, particularly in his work on the relationship between freedom, creation, and divine becoming.